bengarney/PBLabsProfiler/README.markdown

 PBLabsProfiler
 ==============

 This is a utilitarian profiler for use with Flash.
-It works with the with the [flash.sampler](http://livedocs.adobe.com/flash/9.0/ActionScriptLangRefV3/flash/sampler/package-detail.html) API.
+It works with the [flash.sampler](http://livedocs.adobe.com/flash/9.0/ActionScriptLangRefV3/flash/sampler/package-detail.html) API.

 The AS3 profiling stub is based on http://github.com/osi/flash-profiler.
 The Java client is not.